week 00: introduction

 prepare for next week

 There aren't any required books for the course.
 I'll post lecture notes every week, and everything else we need, such as PDFs for some reading assignments.
-Python tutorials and documentation, I just talked about above.

 If you download the .ipynb file and save it to your disk, then type the command